Gorkha kingdom: Gorkha to Nepal

 The Gorkha dominion continued to be known as "Gorkha Rajya" (lit.
 'Gorkha kingdom') as well as Asal Hindustan until the beginning of the 20th century.
 Historically, the name 'Nepal' referred mainly to Kathmandu valley, the homeland of the Newars.
 Since the 1930s, the state began using it to refer to the entire country and 'Nepal Khaldo' (Nepal Valley) became 'Kathmandu Valley'.
 The name Gorkha Sarkar (meaning Gorkha government) was also changed to Nepal government.

 Similarly, the Gorkhali language was renamed as Nepali in 1933.
 The term Gorkhali in the former national anthem entitled "Shreeman Gambhir" was changed to Nepali in 1951.
 The government newspaper, launched in 1901, is still known as Gorkhapatra (meaning Gorkha gazette).

 The Shah dynasty ruled Nepal until 2008 when it became a republic following a people's movement.
-Today, Gorkha District, roughly corresponding to the old kingdom, is one of the 77 administrative districts of Nepal.
+Current Gorkha District and Dhading District (across the Trishuli River) are roughly similar to the territory of the former Gorkha Kingdom.